the aphelion team

 With roots in the dawn of nanolaunchers from the 1990s, our team fosters a strong heritage that allows us to adapt to both rigorous engineering practice and creative solutions.

+Sihao Huang studies Aerospace Engineering and Physics at the Massachusetts Institute of Technology.
 Prior to founding Aphelion Orbitals, Sihao worked at the Aerospace Institute of Xiamen University researching advanced inertial guidance concepts and launch vehicle systems.
 He has experience in both the consumer and enterprise industry, previously working at AirEPay (Guangzhou) as an electronics engineer and subsequently as a negotiator.
-Sihao has been actively involved in the accelerator physics and nuclear engineering academic communities, with a range of research spanning from RF accelerating cavities, particle detectors, to high-speed analog frontends.
+Sihao has been actively involved in the accelerator physics and nuclear engineering communities, with a range of research spanning from RF accelerating cavities, particle detectors, to high-speed analog frontends.
 He has also been building and testing liquid propellant rocket engines, nanosatellites, optical systems, and commercial radio communication equipment independently.

 Matthew Travis studied Aeronautical and Astronautial Engineering and then Computer Science at the University of Illinois in Urbana-Champaign.
 Mr. Travis has worked in research, education and public outreach areas to stimulate Science, Technology, Engineering and Math (STEM) education and promote the benefits of space exploration.